Ratz (political party): History

-Ratz performed poorly in the '77 elections, winning only one seat, which Aloni took.
+Ratz performed poorly in the 1977 elections, winning only one seat, which Aloni took.
 The 1981 elections were a repeat, with only Aloni representing the party in the Knesset.
 During the Knesset session she merged the party into the Alignment, but then broke away again before the term ended.

 Before the 1984 elections the Left Camp of Israel merged into Ratz in a one-to-three ratio, bringing with them Ran Cohen among others.
 The elections were an improvement on the previous two, and saw the party win three seats.
-During the Knesset session, the party gained another two seats when Yossi Sarid and Mordechai Virshubski joined the party, defecting from the Alignment and Shinui respectively.
+During the Knesset session, the party gained another two seats when Yossi Sarid and Mordechai Virshubski joined, defecting from the Alignment and Shinui respectively.
 The party retained its five-seat strength in the 1988 elections.

-Prior to the 1992 elections, the party formed an alliance with Mapam and Shinui named Meretz, whilst keeping their independent status within the union.
+Prior to the 1992 elections the party formed an alliance with Mapam and Shinui named Meretz, whilst keeping their independent status within the union.
 The new party was a success, winning 12 seats, two more than the parties had held in the previous Knesset.
-Prior to the 1996 elections Aloni finally lost the leadership of the party, defeated by Sarid in internal elections.
+Prior to the 1996 elections, Aloni finally lost the leadership of the party, defeated by Sarid in internal elections.
 She retired from politics immediately.
 In 1997 the merger was made official (though several Shinui members led by Avraham Poraz broke away to reform as an independent party, whilst David Zucker became an independent MK), and Ratz effectively ceased to exist.
 However, it remained a registered political party and submitted financial reports to the Party Registrar in 2010 and 2013.